 As a child I had a great passion for chemical experiments, reading science books and computers.
 We had a cheap keyboard standing around, which was my first connection to making music.
 I’m a 90s kid, so I have fond memories of playing Indiana Jones, Day of the Tentacle , GTA and Final Fantasy VII.
 I started programming basic and writing batch files in MS-DOS.

 My next step was to go to an IT college in Kaindorf/Sulm, when I was 15.
 I learned a lot and made friends which I’m deeply connected to up to this day.
-One friend in particular is responsible for showing me, what it means to be a human being and on top of that, he inspired me to learn playing guitar, learn songs and sing… a lot.
-I ended up founding my own band with a friend.
-Immediately we tried to record our music on a 4-track recorder on cassettes, which were still widely used.
+One friend inspired me to learn playing guitar, learn songs and sing… a lot.
+I ended up founding my own band.
+Immediately we tried to record our music on a 4-track recorder on cassettes, which were widely used during this time.
 Later I bought a 24-bit HD recorder and after that a computer with an audio interface and Ableton Live.
-I had no idea how to use all these tools properly and thought, if you hook up some cables and microphones, you get a good record, which didn’t work out.
-So with later bands I went into recording studios to do the job.
+I had no idea how to use all these tools properly and thought, if you hook up some cables and microphones, you get a good record, which didn’t really work out.
+So with later bands I went into recording studios to get the job done.
 Computer games from this era: Need For Speed, Decent, Doom, Apache Helicopter, Half-Life.

 After graduating from IT school I found that something was missing in my life.
 I was curious about everything, but I had very small knowledge of how humans and society work, so this was driving me to study social work in Graz.
 I happened to learn a lot there too: psychology, philosophy, communication, leadership (working in the students union) and counselling.
 It was a great way for personal grow, but no time for playing computer games.
 Music-wise I changed from playing guitar to bass guitar during this time.
 I spent a year at the University of Zaragoza in Spain.

 At the end of university, I met my wife and shortly after graduating we got our daughter Fenia.
 I had the luxury to take a lot of time off for child care, which I can highly recommend.
 And I was playing in a great band called Collector Base Emitter.
 Unfortunately the band leader thought, that having kids and playing in a band aren’t compatible and threw me out of the band.
-That hurt a lot and playing bass guitar alone wasn’t that fulfilling.
+It really hurt a lot and playing bass guitar alone wasn’t that fulfilling.
 This led to a longer phase without making music, which I dedicated to my family.
-We moved to the place where I grew up and we got our son Juri.
+We moved to the place where I grew up and got our son Juri.
 Being in the nature with my family was awesome.
-This time was dedicated to changing diapers, soing housework, playing with my kids and working in the garden.
-I started playing computer games again, particularly Mass Effect and Batman: Arkham Asylum.
+This time was dedicated to changing diapers, doing housework, playing with my kids and working in the garden.
+I returned to playing computer games, and enjoyed Mass Effect and Batman: Arkham Asylum a lot.

 Despite having an amazing family and a great job, making music was missing in my life.
 I started to play the piano, which is an awesome solo instrument.
 I started producing electronic music.
 I returned to recording.
 This time I really started to understand what I was doing, thanks to the internet and people who put out great learning resources, like edmprod.com, recordingrevolution.com, and Mike Senior’s and Mike Stavrou’s books, which are invaluable.
 I still love playing computer games and the market grew incredibly in the last years.
-These games left the biggest impression on me: Portal, Assassin’s Creed, The Stanley Parable, Undertale, The Witness and Rocket League.
+These games left the biggest impression on me: Portal, Rocket League, Assassin’s Creed, The Stanley Parable, Undertale, The Witness.

-Now I’m learning a lot about producing music und designing sounds for computer games.
-Thanks to new tools it is possible for a lot more people to learn how to create games and making their ideas a reality.
+Now I’m doing a lot of music production und sound design for computer games.
+Thanks to new tools it is possible for more and more people to learn how to create games and making their ideas a reality.
 I’m happy to be part of it.